Zoom on the Powermate DF7500E

 Thanks to its dual-fuel technology, the Powermate DF7500E delivers 120/240V and offers power and versatility.
 When gasoline-powered, it benefits from a running wattage of 7500W and a peak wattage of 9375W.
 When propane-powered, it has 6750 rated watts and 8500 peak watts.

-Enjoying a noise rating of 68 dBA (less noisy than a normal conversation), this generator can be started thanks to a simple traditional pull-start mechanism, but also to a convenient and easy-to-use electric starter (battery included).
+Enjoying a noise rating of 68 dBA (less noisy than an office), this generator can be started thanks to a conventional pull-start mechanism, but also to a convenient and easy-to-use electric starter (battery included).

 As for its running time, the DF7500E, along with its 7 gallons fuel capacity, can run for around 10 hours at 50% load with a full tank filled with gasoline (fuel consumption around 0.7 GPH).
 If propane is used, it can operate for around 5.3 hours (on a 20 lbs tank - propane consumption around 0.89 GPH).

-Even though this Powermate generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor.
-Besides, because the DF7500E is equipped with a twist-lock L14-30R receptacle, it is transfer switch ready: it can power your home during a power outage, as it can be easily connected to your breaker box to power your household.
+Even if this Powermate generator isn't quite RV Ready, it still allows for an easy RV connection via an L5-30P to TT-30R adaptor, thanks to its L5-30R receptacle.
+Besides, due to the featured twist-lock L14-30R receptacle, the DF7500E is transfer switch ready: you may connect it to a breaker box to power your household during a power outage.

-The Powermate DF7500E has the following dimensions: L31.1 x W27.5 x H24.8 in.
-In combination with its conventional, open frame design, they provide support and allow the generator to be raised above ground level.
-The device has been designed for tough environments and demanding outdoor use.
+The Powermate DF7500E has a conventional, open frame design, of the following dimensions: L31.1 x W27.5 x H24.8 in, which offers support and allows it to be raised above ground level.
+The design is ideal for rough environments and demanding outdoor use.

 Even though this device may be technically portable (as in movable), manipulation and transportation without special equipment can be a challenge, as it weighs 189.1 pounds.
-Still, once it is on the ground, a wheel kit and a folding handle can easily solve the issue of low mobility and allow for easy relocation of the device.
+Nevertheless, thanks to its wheel kit and its folding handle (a decent solution to its lack of maneuverability), the generator can be easily moved, once placed the ground.

-To help you monitor the DF7500E's status and activity, its control panel is equipped with a convenient meter, which displays voltage, frequency and lifetime hours.
+The DF7500E's status and activity may be monitored conveniently via the control panel, as it features a convenient meter, which displays voltage, frequency and lifetime hours.

-Besides the classic documentation and a user manual to get you promptly started, the Powermate DF7500E also comes with some accessories: tool kit, propane hose, funnel and oil are included.
+Besides the classic documentation and an owner's manual (opens in a new tab) to get you promptly started, the Powermate DF7500E also comes with some accessories: oil, tool kit, funnel and propane hose are included.

 The Powermate DF7500E is neither EPA approved nor CARB-compliant..